On Regression in Extreme Regions: Introduction

-as close as possible to that of $f^*(X)=\mathbb{E}[Y\mid X]$, which obviously minimizes (\ref{eq:risk_quad}) over the space $L_2(\rho)$ of square integrable functions of $X$: A natural strategy consists in solving the Empirical Risk Minimization problem (ERM in abbreviated form) $\min_{f\in \mathcal{F}}R_{\hat{P}_n}(f)$, where $\mathcal{F}\subset L_2(\rho)$ is a closed and convex class of functions sufficiently rich to include a reasonable approximant of $f^*$ and $\hat{P}_n$ is a statistical version of the unknown distribution $P$, typically the raw empirical distribution $(1/n)\sum_{i\leq n}\delta_{(X_i,Y_i)}$, denoting by $\delta_a$ the Dirac mass at any point $a$.
-The performance of predictive functions $\hat{f}_n$ obtained this way, by \textit{least-square regression}, has been extensively investigated in the statistical learning literature \cite{GKKW02,Massart2007}.
-Under the assumption that the tails of the random pairs $(f(X),Y)$ are subgaussian and appropriate complexity conditions are satisfied by the class $\mathcal{F}$, confidence upper bounds for the excess of quadratic risk $R_P(\hat{f}_n)-R_P^*=\mathbb{E}[(Y-\hat{f}_n(X))^2\mid \mathcal{D}_n]-R_P^*$ have been established in \citet{LM16} by means of concentration inequalities for empirical process \cite{BLM2013}.
-We now place ourselves in the situation where $\mathcal{X}=[0,\; +\infty)^d$.
-Observations are considered as extreme when their norm exceeds some (asymptotically) large threshold $t_n>0$.
-The threshold $t_n$ depends on the number $n\geq 1$ of observations, since 'large' should be naturally understood as large w.r.t the vast majority of data observed.
-Hence, extreme observations are rare by nature and severely underrepresented in the training dataset $\mathcal{D}_n$ with overwhelming probability.
-Consequently, the impact of prediction errors in extreme regions of the input space on the global regression error of $\hat{f}_n$ is generally negligible.
+The goal of supervised learning in the covariates' tail as formalized in \cite{jalalzai2018binary} is to achieve good prediction performance on the event that $\|X\|$ is unusually large, namely when their norm $\lVert X\rVert$ exceeds some (asymptotically) large threshold $t>0$.
+The choice of the norm is unimportant in theory, and is typically determined by the application context.
+The threshold $t$ depends on the observations, since `large' should be naturally understood as large with respect to the vast majority of data observed.
+Hence, extreme observations are rare by nature and severely underrepresented in the training dataset.
+Consequently, the impact of prediction errors in extreme regions of the input space on the global regression error of $\hat{f}$ is generally negligible.
 Indeed, the law of total probability yields

-Because the order of magnitude of $\mathbb{P}\{ \| X \| >t_n \}$ (as well as that of its empirical version with high probability) is extremely small, there is no guarantee that the standard ERM strategy produces a predictive function $\hat{f}$ that is nearly optimal in the extreme region $\{ x: \; \| x\| >t_n \}$, \textit{i.e.} is such that the conditional error $\mathbb{E}[(Y-\hat{f}(X))^2\mid \| X \| >t_n]$ is nearly minimum.
-However, accurate prediction in extreme regions turns out to be crucial in certain practical (safety) applications, in environmental sciences, dietary risk analysis or finance/insurance for instance.
-It is thus the purpose of the subsequent analysis to investigate the problem of building a prediction function that asymptotically minimizes the first term of the decomposition \eqref{eq:decomp1}, and thus the quantity referred to as the {\it quadratic conditional risk} and given by